v-hill/parallel-delaunay/README.md

 **Why is this library special?**

 Speed!
-This is a pure python implemenation of the Guibas &amp; Stolfi's divide and conquer algorithm.
+This is a pure python implementation of the Guibas &amp; Stolfi's divide and conquer algorithm.
 The divide and conquer algorithm has been shown to be the [fastest](https://people.eecs.berkeley.edu/~jrs/meshpapers/SuDrysdale.pdf) DT generation technique, with O(*n* log *n*) running time.
 Furthermore, this code has been parallelised using the MPI for Python ([mpi4py](https://github.com/mpi4py/mpi4py)) library to utilise multiple CPU cores.
 This allows the algorithm to be efficiently scaled for distributed computing across supercomputer nodes.

 ## Benchmarking

 ### Single core results

-As seen in the graph below, this Delaunay triangulation implemenation scales just as efficiently as the SciPy implemenation.
+As seen in the graph below, this Delaunay triangulation implementation scales just as efficiently as the SciPy implementation.
 The SciPy library is written in C and wrapped in Python for ease of use.
 As a result, the SciPy DT algorithm is consistently around 40x faster for a given number of points.
-However, the benefit of my library is that it can take advantage of multiple CPU cores, offering a performance advantage unavaialbe to SciPy users.
-By utilising the multiple cores available in modern computers, the run time can be reduced linearly by a factor approximatly equal to the number of available threads.
+However, the benefit of my library is that it can take advantage of multiple CPU cores, offering a performance advantage unavailable to SciPy users.
+By utilising the multiple cores available in modern computers, the run time can be reduced linearly by a factor approximately equal to the number of available threads.

 <img src="./images/Figure 2021-07-02 210145.png" alt="drawing" width="700"/>

 ## Structure
 This repository is currently structured as follows.

     ├── src
         ├── triangulation_core
             ├── points_tools
                 ├── generate_values.py
                 └── split_list.py
             ├── edge_topology.py
             ├── linear_algebra.py
             ├── triangulation.py
             └── triangulation_primitives.py
         ├── utilities
             └── settings.py
         ├── triangulation_benchmarks.py
         ├── triangulation_cli.py
         ├── triangulation_mpi_test.py
         └── triangulation_test.py

 ## References
 <a id="1">[1]</a>
 Guibas, Leonidas and Stolfi, Jorge
 'Primitives for the Manipulation of General Subdivisions and the Computation of Voronoi'
 In: ACM Trans.
 Graph.4.2  (Apr.1985),  pp.  74–123.